nweber28/Operating-Systems-Assignment-1/README.md

 The table.h and table.c files are made to hold the shared memory and the functions that both the producer and consumer use.

-When the producer is run, it writes a random number to one of the two memory blocks.
+When the producer is run, it creates a random integer, converts it to a string, and this value is placed in a memory block that is stored in a table that holds two memory blocks total.

-Once both memory blocks are full it has to wait for the consumer to consume an item before it can produce another item to the block.
+Through the use of two semaphores, the producer and consumer communicate when each other enter the critical section, so that the other does not perform any changes to memory during this time.

+The two memory blocks are created as shared memory object instances.

 The producer has 10 integers that it wants to play into memory for the consumer to consume.